SamsiFPV/SnakeConsoleGame/README.md

-# ConsoleGames
+# Console Snake Game
-Some nice console programs and games.
+A Snake game which is programmed in c and just with the Windows console.